andrewerrington/challenger_300_pedestal/notes.md

 7 - TAWS

 `cl300/test_push` reports the switch state, and can be changed by writing to the dataref.
 To activate the test the switch must be pressed for a few seconds.
+0 - button is not pressed
 1 - button is pressed

-0 - button is not pressed
+There are ten possible positions, but a stop prevents movement anticlockwise from OFF or further clockwise from TAWS.

 ## ENGINE
 All buttons except IGNITION and MACH HOLD have covers over them.
-In the simulator they can not be pressed without lifting the covers.
+In X-Plane they can not be pressed without lifting the covers.
 In software, the button state can be altered by writing to the dataref regardless of the state of the cover.

 L ENGINE FIRE